LinSijie/INIadmire/awesome/awesome-student-list.md

-# To those awesome student
+# To those awesome teachers
 ---
 - (continued)